mn-pollinators/pollinator-facts/src/facts/buzz-pollination.md

     url: https://www.pollinatorsnativeplants.com/bees-an-identification-and-native-plant-forage-guide.html
 category: behavior
 ---
 Buzz pollination or sonication is a technique where certain bees vibrate their bodies to shake a large amount of pollen out of flowers.
 Bees known to use sonication are bumble bees, mining bees, large carpenter bees, small sweat bees, sweat bees, and metallic green sweat bees.
-Buzz pollination is required for good production of many food plants, including tomato, blueberries, cranberries, eggplant and pepper.
+Buzz pollination is required for good production of many food plants, including tomato, blueberry, cranberry, eggplant, and pepper.